 - Learn how to lead.
 Even owners who hire management will have to step in to inspire staff or delegate responsibility.
 Individuals can build leadership skills by showing appreciation of team members, setting a positive example, and motivating others.

 Find schools that offer these popular programs

 Step 2: Earn a Degree

-Step 4: Obtain an Alcoholic Beverage License
+Step 4: Get an Alcohol License

 Liquor license laws can vary from one municipality to another.
 In addition, a bar may need one or more types of licenses depending on the type of alcohol it will sell.
-Bar owners will have to know the regulations to obtain, and maintain, their liquor license, and they should contact their local alcoholic beverage control board to find out what they have to do to get a liquor license.
+Bar owners will have to know the regulations to obtain and maintain their liquor license, and they should contact their local alcoholic beverage control board to find out what they have to do to get a liquor license.

-Step 5: Hire A Staff and Start Marketing
+Step 5: Hire Staff & Start Marketing

 A bar staff ensures that the standards of the bar are upheld and carried forward, so staff should be chosen after careful consideration.
 Management positions should be hired first, then the wait and kitchen staff.
 The final step left is to begin marketing.
 While word of mouth is generally the best means of advertising, other marketing options, such as promotional events, social media, and traditional print, should not be overlooked.